-At Lewiston Orthopaedics, we understand that pain in the knee can make everyday activities difficult.
+At Lewiston Orthopedics, we understand that pain in the knee can make everyday activities difficult.

-To consult with one of our knee doctors at Lewiston Orthopaedics, please request an appointment online or call (800) 841-3523.
+To consult with one of our knee doctors at Lewiston Orthopedics, please request an appointment online or call (800) 841-3523.

-At Lewiston Orthopaedics, the region's most preferred orthopaedic practice, our specialty-trained doctors are proud to serve our community and provide experienced and compassionate orthopaedic treatments to patients through our offices in Lewiston and Moscow.
+At Lewiston Orthopedics, the region's most preferred orthopedic practice, our specialty-trained doctors are proud to serve our community and provide experienced and compassionate orthopedic treatments to patients through our office in Lewiston.
 Our knee surgeons have completed additional training specifically in the knee.
 With this training, our knee surgeons, Dr. Bryan Beardsley, Dr. Gregory Dietrich, Dr. Timothy Flock, Dr. Regan Hansen, Dr. Adam Jelinek, and Dr. DeWayne Weaver, have the experience and expertise to assess, diagnose, and treat your knee injury or condition individually to your needs.